anakarlasantana/send_email_nodeJs/README.md

 - Use of the Ethereal Email online tool to test sending emails in development environments.

 # The author
-Made with ❤️ by ANa Karla Santana. 🇧🇷
+Made with ❤️ by Ana Karla Santana. 🇧🇷

 Get in touch! 😃